Why Do I Feel So Anxious?

 - Most people develop symptoms of anxiety disorders before age 21.

 Anxiety is much more common among teens than many realize.
-A survey was administered by FOCUS to determine topics which should be addressed at the FOCUS Rallies to be held in the Fall of 2017.
+A survey was administered by FOCUS to determine topics that should be addressed at the FOCUS Rallies to be held in the Fall of 2017.
 According to respondents, the number one topic of interest was “How to Cope With Anxiety”.
 For more information, visit www.thefocusprogram.com.